 > Alliances and Cooperation.

-The members of the Dianova Network are committed to this involvement on a global scale, contributing to the achievement of the various goals of the SDG.
+Full and Associated members of the Dianova Network are committed to this involvement on a global scale.
+Thus, contributing to the achievement of the various goals of the SDG.

 Dianova International .
 Dianova Canada .
 Dianova Chile .
 Dianova Spain .
 Dianova USA .
 Dianova Italy .
 Dianova Nicaragua .
 Dianova Sweden .
 Dianova Uruguai .
 Društvo Up Slovenia .
 RIO Norway .
 European Center for Preventing Addictions Romania .
 Ray of Hope Pakistan .
 SPYM Society for the Promotion of Youth and Masses India .
 Slum Child Foundation Kenya .
 AJEAH Association des Jeunes Engagés pour l’Action Humanitaire Togo .
 FAPE Democratic Republic of Congo .
 Karim Khan Afridi Welfare Foundation – KKAWF Paquistão.
 Izmir Saglik Turizmi Dernegi (IZSATU) Turquia.
 Kothowain Bangladesh.
 GRADH – Groupe de Réflexion des Amis pour le Développement de l’Humain Togo.